The Cat from Outer Space

 The Cat from Outer Space is a 1978 American science fiction comedy film directed by Norman Tokar (his final film before his death the following year) starring Ken Berry, Sandy Duncan, Harry Morgan, Ronnie Schell, Roddy McDowall and McLean Stevenson.

 Produced by Walt Disney Productions, it was shot at the studio's Golden Oak Ranch and Santa Clarita, California.
-It paired Harry Morgan with McLean Stevenson whom Morgan replaced on M*A*S*H.
+It paired Harry Morgan with McLean Stevenson whom Morgan had replaced on M*A*S*H three years prior.

 Plot

 A UFO makes an emergency landing on Earth and is taken into custody by the United States government.
 The occupant of the "flying saucer" turns out to be a strange cat-like alien named Zunar-J-5/9 Doric-4-7.
-Since the Mother Ship cannot send a rescue party before it leaves the solar system, the cat sets about investigating how to repair the ship himself.
+Since the Mother Ship cannot send a rescue party before it leaves the Solar System, the cat sets about investigating how to repair the ship himself.
 Using a special collar that amplifies telekinetic and telepathic abilities, he follows the military to the Energy Research Laboratory (or E.R.L.), where they hope to learn how the UFO's power source works.
 One of the lab's scientists, Frank Wilson, attracts the cat's attention when his theory on the power source, while ridiculed by the rest of the staff, is actually on the right track.

 The cat follows Frank to his office, where Frank nicknames him Jake.
 Another scientist, Liz Bartlet, storms into his office, upset at Frank's sense of humor in light of such an important scientific discovery.
 Frank is able to calm her down, mostly by introducing Jake and inviting her to dinner.
 After Liz leaves, Jake reveals his true nature to Frank, demonstrating his abilities and offering to exchange his advanced knowledge of energy for Frank's assistance.
 That evening, the pair plan to break into the military base where Jake's ship is being kept, but must dodge Liz who has arrived for their date with her own cat, Lucybelle.
 Jake feigns being sick, allowing them to proceed to the base.
 At the base, Frank uses a back-up collar to fly to the top of the ship and attach a diagnostic device.
 Jake learns that he needs an element that he calls "Org 12".
 When Jake reveals the element's atomic weight, Frank realizes that "Org 12" is elemental gold.